 It all starts with filling out a simple set of questions, which can be found on our website: https://chevychasemusic.org/registration, followed by a phone conversation.
 By the time we schedule the trial lesson, we know what you or your child needs in order to get started right away.

-I possess a bachelor's degree in piano performances, two master's degrees in piano and chamber music performance from Germany, Austria, and the United States, as well as a certificate in pedagogy and adragogy.
-Furthermore, I am currently in the final phase of my doctoral degree in piano performance at the University of Maryland and have over 16 years of teaching experience working with students of all levels, aged 5–70+.
+I possess a bachelor's degree in piano performances, two master's degrees in piano and chamber music performance from Germany, Austria, and the United States, and a doctorate from the University of Maryland.
+I have over 16 years of teaching experience working with students of all ages and levels.

 Lessons have a fixed pricing: